askbui152/Yelp-/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Show location of restaurant on map
-2. Search and filter (as I did not get to it)
+2. Search and filter (as I did not get it to work)

 ## Video Walkthrough